 Although it is less common than many other skin cancer types, melanoma is “more likely to grow and spread.”
 Most cancer deaths result from metastasis, which is a disease stage wherein cancer cells from the original tumor escape and give rise to harder-to-treat secondary tumors in other parts of the body.

-In the United States, the rate of new cases of melanoma doubled between 1982 and 2011, a year in which more than 65,000 people discovered that they had the disease and more than 9,000 died of it.
+In the United States, the rate of new cases of melanoma doubled between 1982 and 2011, a year in which more than

 In Australia, where Prof. Long is also conjoint medical director of Melanoma Institute Australia, the rate of melanoma is one of the highest in the world.
 In 2017, nearly 14,000 people in the country are expected to be diagnosed with the disease and more than 1,800 are expected to die of it.